kloeckner-i/db-operator/docs/usermanagement.md

     - readWrite (SELECT, INSERT, UPDATE, DELETE)
     - readOnly (SELECT)

-Read Write user can'r create and drop tables, because actions like this should be done only by the main user (the one created with the database)
+Read Write user can't create and drop tables, because actions like this should be done only by the main user (the one created with the database)